tjespe/browser-games/README.md

 ### Rules for contributing
 - Use the same indentation as everywhere else.
 - Commenting is good.
 Feel free to comment a lot and explain your changes.

+## License:
+Feel free to fork the repository if you want to contribute to it, but do not copy our code and distribute your own website.